simov/purest/README.md

 twitter.get('users/show', {version:'1.0'}, function (err, res, body) {})
 ```

-Resulting in request to the `https://api.twitter.com/1.0/users/show.json` absolute URL.
+Will result in request to the `https://api.twitter.com/1.0/users/show.json` endpoint using version `1.0` of the `Twitter` API.

 ### type

-Again, using the above configuration for Twitter, we can change the `[type]` token embedded into the path.
+Again, using the above configuration for Twitter, we can change the value for the `[type]` token embedded into the path.
 If present `[type]` always defaults to `json`.

 To override that pass the `type` option with the appropriate value: